 Tuition listed is for the entire duration of the program.
 Some programs may include student fees and other costs into the tuition figure.

 Programs may recommend or require health care experience.
 If health care experience is required, the program will specify the kinds of experiences that are acceptable and the minimum number of hours.
-See the program’s website for specific types of experience they will accept.

 Paid experience with hands-on patient care